 8. Experience a cooking class

-Italian food is without a doubt, the heart of the Italian culture and one of the best experiences for visitors in Ravello is a cooking class.
-The class isn’t just about learning how to make a good meal but you also get to enjoy an unforgettable dinner experience in a real Ravello home.
+Italian food is, without a doubt, the heart of Italian culture, and one of the best experiences for visitors in Ravello is a cooking class.
+The class isn’t just about learning how to make a good meal and enjoying an unforgettable dining experience in a real Ravello home.

-The class ends with a beautiful lunch on Mamma Agata’s terrace where you get to enjoy your meal with a view of the Mediterranean Sea.
+The class ends with a beautiful lunch on Mamma Agata’s terrace, where you enjoy your meal with a view of the Mediterranean Sea.
 You can visit Mamma Agata’s website to learn more about the cooking class.

 One of the best ways to explore Minori and its surrounding regions is on foot.
 If you fancy a hike, consider taking the stairs to Minori from Ravello.
-The path begins at Villa Rufolo where a descending staircase at the archway will take all the way to the town of Minori.
+The path begins at Villa Rufolo, where a descending staircase at the archway will take you to the town of Minori.

-The hike is pretty easy and you just need to follow the signs to avoid any paths that take you upward (the hike is a declining path).
-The road to Minori offers breathtaking views of terraces, vineyards, gardens and the Amalfi coastline.
+The hike is pretty easy, and you need to follow the signs to avoid any paths that take you upward (the hike is a declining path).
+The road to Minori offers breathtaking views of terraces, vineyards, gardens, and the Amalfi coastline.

-Like Atrani, Minori is a village that is secluded and does not see too many tourists so you can kick back and enjoy the sun and sea.
+Like Atrani, Minori is a secluded village that does not see many tourists, so you can kick back and enjoy the sun and sea.
 The two major highlights in the town are Villa Romana and the Basilica of Santa Trofimena.
 You can end the day at one of the many restaurants on the promenade and enjoy an authentic Campania dish.

 Mimi Bar Pizzeria

-If you are looking to splurge on a meal, check out Rossellini’s in Palazzo Avino.
-The restaurant combines food and art to prepare a meal that is visually appealing.
-The menu includes a nine-course meal including three courses of dessert.
+If you want to splurge on a meal, check out Rossellini’s in Palazzo Avino.
+The restaurant combines food and art to prepare a visually appealing meal.
+The menu includes a nine-course meal, including three courses of dessert.

-Some of the dishes on the tasting menu include Ahi tuna, a rack of lamb, ricotta and fruit mousse topped with fresh fruits.
+Some dishes on the tasting menu include Ahi tuna, a rack of lamb, ricotta, and fruit mousse topped with fresh fruits.
 An in-house sommelier will help you pick the best wine to pair with your food.
-A meal a Rossellini’s is a true treat for your senses and one of the best things to do in Ravello.
+A meal at Rossellini’s is a true treat for your senses and one of the best things to do in Ravello.

 The town offers a more relaxed vibe to Italy’s bigger cities like Rome and Milan.
-Kickback and enjoy this slice of heaven on earth while you feast on some tasty Italian food and a glass of Limoncello.
+Enjoy this slice of heaven on earth while you feast on some tasty Italian food and a glass of Limoncello.
 We hope this guide to the best things to do in Ravello can help you plan the perfect trip.